HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 the latest HEAD is pulled.
 Hence it might be needed to set the HEAD to a specific commit to reproduce the exact simulation experiment.

-Follow the setup instructions below (generic Workflow-Engine setup)) to obtain these repos, either as a submodule, or by cloning them one by one.
-But make sure you have the correct commit and branch checked out.
+Follow the setup instructions below (generic Workflow-Engine setup) to obtain these repos, either as a submodule, or by cloning them one by one. **But make sure you have the correct commit and branch checked out!**

 `cd` into every repo directory and check whether you have the right components as listed above (branch OK?, commit OK?).